Lagg/steamodd/docs/quick-start.rst

 Steam API key
 -------------

-Before calling any methods you should set Steam API key either from code:
+If you are going to use Steam API, you'll need to set Steam API key either from
+code:

     >>> import steam
     >>> steam.api.key.set(API_KEY)